docrostov/loatherContest/README.md

 Sure thing, buddy.

-- [ ] Ascend in SMOL (either Normal or Hardcore; both will have leaderboards) before the end of the season
+- Ascend in SMOL (either Normal or Hardcore; both will have leaderboards) before the end of the season
-- [ ] Put up a run that is faster by days or turns than Kenny’s autoscend runs
+- Put up a run that is faster by days or turns than Kenny’s autoscend runs
-- [ ] Submit your run log to our extremely sweaty data wrangler via either [ScotchLog](https://github.com/docrostov/ScotchLog) or [KOLMafioso](https://kolmafioso.app/).
-Our data collected is the KOL user and czar of garbage "sweaty bill" (#1515124); his discord handle is "sweatybill"
+- Submit your run log via either [ScotchLog](https://github.com/docrostov/ScotchLog) or [KOLMafioso](https://kolmafioso.app/) to KOL user and czar of garbage "sweaty bill" (#1515124); his discord handle is "sweatybill", if you'd rather send it that way.

 And that’s it!

 > **WHAT ARE THE PRIZES?**

 A lot of stuff!
-Any account that beats Robo-Kenny’s automated mark will receive one IOTM of their choosing from the IOTMs available in Captain Scotch’s display case.
+Any account that beats Robo-Kenny’s automated mark will receive one IOTM of their choosing from the IOTMs available in [Captain Scotch’s display case](https://museum.loathers.net/player/437479).
 Prize-winners will pick in the order of the speed of their runs, starting at the fastest runs first.
 We will also be throwing in a small meat prize for folks who register the 6 speediest runs of all (the top 3 entrants in HC/Normal).

 So, for instance, if the prize pool was a BOFA, an Eagle, a Scepter, and a Goose, the prize distribution would be:

 1. 1st HC (Haxxi, 2/300 HC) selects Goose; receives that + 25mil meat
 2. 1st Normal (Beldur, 1/350 SC) selects BOFA; receives that + 25mil meat